How to Handle ADHD Meltdowns in Children: Proven Strategies for Parents

 If he was getting worked up, I’d call ‘Bubble!’ and he would come and hold my hands while we took three deep breaths.

-6. After the Storm: Recovery & Repair
+6. Recovery After the Storm

 After a meltdown, your child might feel embarrassed, ashamed, or exhausted.